betterscientificsoftware/bssw.io/CuratedContent/CollectionOpenSourceSwProjects.md

 ## A Collection of Guidance and Templates for Open-source Software (OSS) Projects

 <!-- deck text start -->
-What better way is there to maintain important documents to help OSS Projects than in an open-source repository?
+What better way is there to maintain important documents to help OSS projects than in an open-source repository?
 Now, there is such a repository with a collection of documents for guidance, governance, examples, and templates for new and existing OSS projects.
 And as with any open source project, contributions are encouraged.
 <!-- deck text end -->

 #### Contributed by [Patricia Grubel](https://github.com/pagrubel "Patricia Grubel")